 - Place the ciabatta into the top of the preheated oven and bake for 15 – 20 minutes.
 The bread is baked when it is golden and crusty and the cheese is meltingly bubbly on top.

 - While the ciabatta is baking pour yourself a long, cool glass of your favourite drink!

-- Once baked remove the ciabatta from the oven.
+- As soon as the ciabatta is baked remove from the oven.
 Also scoop any melted cheese that has escaped from the bread back on top.